shanecookofficial/cse210-03/DESIGNDOC.md

 Shane Cook
 * This is a responsibility
+* Contributed three to four words to puzzle class word list.

 Antonio Saucedo
 * This is a responsibility
+* Contributed three to four words to puzzle class word list.

 Godwin Iyip
 * This is a responsibility
+* Contributed three to four words to puzzle class word list.

 Manuel Cipriano
 * This is a responsibility
+* Contributed three to four words to puzzle class word list.

 Chinemerem Ukeje (Cole)
 * This is a responsibility
+* Contributed three to four words to puzzle class word list.
 ---
 *Shane Cook is the author of this document*